Hjorthmedh/RGCmorphology/ms/intro.md

 We thank Uygar Sümbül for sharing tracings of retinal ganglion cells, and his code for classification of cell types.
-The authors were supported by the Wellcome Trust (JJJH and SJE, grant number: 083205), NIH (RNE-D and ADH).
+The authors were supported by the Wellcome Trust (JJJH and SJE, grant number: 083205), NIH RO1 (ADH, grant number: EY022157-01), and a grant from the Glaucoma Research Foundation Catalyst for a Cure (RNE-D and ADH).
 We thank Julian Budd and Ellese Cotterill for comments on the manuscript.

 \clearpage